nevillemensur/configure-ad/README.md

 24. You can now log into Client-1 as a normal, non-administrative user now

-25. Normally you’d want to do this with Group Policy that allows you to change MANY systems at once (maybe a future lab)

 Create a bunch of additional users and attempt to log into client-1 with one of the users

-26. Login to DC-1 as jane_admin
+25. Login to DC-1 as jane_admin

-27. Open PowerShell_ise as an administrator
+26. Open PowerShell_ise as an administrator

-28. Create a new File and paste the contents of the script into it
+27. Create a new File and paste the contents of the script into it

-29. Run the script and observe the accounts being created
+28. Run the script and observe the accounts being created

-30. When finished, open ADUC and observe the accounts in the appropriate OU
+29. When finished, open ADUC and observe the accounts in the appropriate OU

-31. Attempt to log into Client-1 with one of the accounts (take note of the password in the script)
+30. Attempt to log into Client-1 with one of the accounts (take note of the password in the script)

 <h2>Deployment and Configuration Steps</h2>